Scarlet fever

 • Rheumatic fever

-• After suffering from scarlet fever, immunity lasts a lifetime.
-However, there are 3 different variants of erythrotoxin, so that immunity after scarlet disease exists only against one variant.
+• After experiencing scarlet fever, immunity is lifelong.
+However, there are 3 different variants of the erythrotoxin, so immunity after scarlet fever only exists against one variant

 1. Schlievert, P.M., Staphylococcal scarlet fever: role of pyrogenic exotoxins.
 Infect Immun, 1981.
 31(2): p.
 732-6.